thomasmichaelwallace/dotbe-brunel/notes.md

 __Do you understand your product?__

+- "I'll just e-mail you the password." :(
 - Data is so important- to you, and your client.
 - Have you, for example, put your BIM model including all the phyiscal security systems and location of the critical fiber optic lines on the cover of NCE magazine lately? (true story)